BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Abstract

 \section{Abstract}

-Autonomous driving perceives the surrounding environment for decision making, which is one of the most complicated scenes for visual perception.
-The great power of paradigm innovation in solving the 2D object detection task inspires us to seek an elegant, feasible, and scalable paradigm for pushing the performance boundary in this area.
+Autonomous driving perceives its surroundings for decision making, which is one of the most complex scenarios in visual perception.
+The success of paradigm innovation in solving the 2D object detection task inspires us to seek an elegant, feasible, and scalable paradigm for fundamentally pushing the performance boundary in this area.
 To this end, we contribute the BEVDet paradigm in this paper.
-BEVDet is developed by following the principle of detecting the 3D objects in Bird-Eye-View (BEV), where route planning can be handily performed.
-In this paradigm, four kinds of modules are conducted in succession with different roles: an image-view encoder for encoding feature in image view, a view transformer for feature transformation from image view to BEV, a BEV encoder for further encoding feature in BEV, and a task-specific head for predicting the targets in BEV.
-We merely reuse the existing modules for constructing BEVDet and make it feasible for multi-camera 3D object detection by constructing an exclusive data augmentation strategy.
-The proposed paradigm works well in multi-camera 3D object detection and offers a good trade-off between computing budget and performance.
-BEVDet with 704$\times$256 (1/8 of the competitors) image size scores 29.4\% mAP and 38.4\% NDS on the nuScenes \texttt{val} set, which is comparable with FCOS3D (\emph{i.e.}, 2008.2 GFLOPs, 1.7 FPS, 29.5\% mAP, and 37.2\% NDS), while requires just 12\% computing budget of 239.4 GFLOPs and runs 4.3 times faster.
-Scaling up the input size to 1408$\times$512, BEVDet scores 34.9\% mAP and 41.7\% NDS, which requires just 601.4 GFLOPs and significantly suppresses FCOS3D by 5.4\% mAP and 4.5\% NDS.
-The superiority of BEVDet tells the magic of paradigm innovation.
+BEVDet performs 3D object detection in Bird-Eye-View (BEV), where most target values are defined and route planning can be handily performed.
+We merely reuse existing modules to build its framework but substantially develop its performance by constructing an exclusive data augmentation strategy and upgrading the Non-Maximum Suppression strategy.
+In the experiment, BEVDet offers an excellent trade-off between accuracy and time-efficiency.
+As a fast version, BEVDet-Tiny scores 31.2\% mAP and 39.2\% NDS on the nuScenes \texttt{val} set.
+It is comparable with FCOS3D, but requires just 11\% computational budget of 215.3 GFLOPs and runs 9.2 times faster at 15.6 FPS.
+Another high-precision version dubbed BEVDet-Base scores 39.3\% mAP and 47.2\% NDS, significantly exceeding all published results.
+With a comparable inference speed, it surpasses FCOS3D by a large margin of +9.8\% mAP and +10.0\% NDS.
+The source code is publicly available for further research\footnote {https://github.com/HuangJunJie2017/BEVDet}.